Engages, Educates, and Empowers

-Film industry professionals mentor students to step out of their comfort zone and tell their stories.
-We unleash untapped creativity and encourage the next generation of working filmmakers to transform the culture of the industry.
+Film industry professionals teach and mentor students, young and old, to step out of their comfort zone and tell their stories.
+We unleash untapped creativity and encourage a new generation of working filmmakers to transform the culture of the industry.

 Through its Young Filmmakers track, Cinema Ed collaborates with film festival directors and corporate sponsors to provide broader visibility for the work of student filmmakers and offer educational experiences with film professionals.
 Cinema Ed promotes local engagement in film festivals by providing an end-to-end solution that covers an array of opportunities for festival directors to enhance existing programs with fresh creative short films produced by student filmmakers.
 Cinema Ed manages the juried competition and awards presentation and also provides a structure to educate attendees about the creative and fillmmaking processes.
 Want to learn more?
 Click here